Private health insurance premiums in old age: How much are they?

 Old-age provision:

-Interest-bearing ageing provisions counteract the increasing need for health care costs.
+Interest-bearing aging provisions counteract the increasing need for health care costs.

 These are financed by each generation itself.